fffzzy/Graphics/README.md

 replace the section where a different color is exported for each block type with a section that determines the UV offset on the texture map that corresponds to the current block type.
 To render transparent components I separated the opaque and transparent VBOs into 2 different buffers and set up the interleaved drawing function so that it could be asked to draw either the primary or the secondary buffered VBOs.
 First I drew all the primary VBOs from each chunk (the opaque objects) and then the secondsry ones (transparent).
 Finally, for the texture animation segment I exported the time of the game to the shader as a uniform variable and shifted the UVs that corresponded to water and lava so that they appeared to be moving.
+I also implemented the mechanic for falling through water along with Charlie.

 Charlie Herrmann: Cave Systems